magento/devdocs/guides/v2.1/payments-integrations/vault/admin-integration.md

 ---

 ## Token component provider
-To be able to use vault in Admin order creation, create a token component provider.
-It must implement the [`TokenUiComponentProviderInterface`]({{site.mage2100url}}app/code/Magento/Vault/Model/Ui/TokenUiComponentProviderInterface.php) interface and contain validation and order placement logic.
+To be able to use vault in Admin order creation, you need to take the following steps:

+1. [Similar to the store front vault implementation]({{page.baseurl}}payments-integrations/vault/token-ui-component-provider.html#token_provider), create a token component provider and specify it in the `di.xml`.
+The component provider must implement the [`TokenUiComponentProviderInterface`]({{site.mage2100url}}app/code/Magento/Vault/Model/Ui/TokenUiComponentProviderInterface.php) interface.
+2. Create a custom vault JS component and specify in the component provider.
+There is no default component implementation for the Admin, so your component must implement all logic for validation and order placing.
+3. Create a template

 In the most cases, it is enough to implement getting payment code and setting public hash.
 This implementation might look like following: